datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 **Do you want to see if it works?
 Paste each of the above code in VSCode Terminal and press enter until you print the final result**

-In the previous(assignment 1) we wrote the minimal code enabling the control of the light bulb from Python.
+In the previous(assignment 1) we wrote the minimal code enabling the control of the light bulb from Python in VSCode terminal.

 In the next step, you will see the names `bulb` and `result` in one line in python script.
-These are the names of 2 variables.
+These are the names of 2 variables and holds bulb IP Address and result action that coded respectively.

 ## Task